 Vijayawada, or formerly known as Bezwada, has a rich legacy of history and mythological tales attached to it.
 The city of Bezwada finds mentions in the Stone Age relics found on the banks of Krishna River.
-The city has been a part of major dynasties and hence has witnessed dynamic changes and artistic evolutions over the past.
+The city in Andhra Pradesh has been a part of major dynasties and hence has witnessed dynamic changes and artistic evolutions over the past.

 Mystery behind the name - Vijayawada